BretStateham/FlySimExpress/Labs/flysimexpress-03.md

 ### Review the Azure Function Code

-Great, so we've deployed our function to Azure, we've talked about what it does, but we haven't actually looked at the code.
+Great, so you've deployed your function to Azure, we've talked about what it does, but we haven't actually looked at the code.
 Let's finally do that.
-To make it easier to see, we'll just Visual Studio Code on your computer to review the code, but you can also view it in the portal.
+To make it easier to see,  just use Visual Studio Code on your computer to review the code, but you can also view it in the portal.

 1. The code for your function is visible in the portal if you just click on the name of the "**FlySimIoTData**" function in the ***&lt;name_prefix&gt;functions*** Function App.
 However, it is a little hard to see, and it is read only because it was put there by a git deployment.
 If you want to edit the code, you need to edit it on your workstation, and redeploy with git.